 If you do find a problem, check your field wiring.
 Verify that the slowdowns are set in the correct positions.
-Go back to step 19 and repeat steps 19, 20 and 21 once you have found the problem.
+Go back repeat steps 26 and 27 once you have found the problem.

-I.3.22.
+I.3.29.
 Now move the car on inspection to the second level.
 Move the TEST switch to the on position.
 This will put the system on independent mode when inspection mode is turned off.
 TEST also disables door opening (TEST mode does NOT disable door closing).
 Move the car below the floor, onto the leveling input with the inspection switch, and then turn inspection off.
 The car should re-level up into the floor.
-Check that the relays sequence properly for re-leveling and adjust the program variable 1.11 Relevel Speed for accuracy and comfort.
+Check that the relays sequence properly for re-leveling and adjust the program variable 1.11 Re-level Speed for accuracy and comfort.

-Put the system back on inspection and repeat step 22 as needed.
+Put the system back on inspection and repeat step 29 as needed.
 Then repeat by moving the car above the floor to get a re-level down, repeating as needed.

-I.3.23.
-Turn inspection mode off (TEST should still be on from step 22).
+I.3.30.
+Turn inspection mode off and TEST switch on.
 Place a car call one floor above the second level.
 The car will run up from the second level and slowdown into the third floor.
 Observe how the system responds, especially the brake, motor and sheave.
 Decide what part of the system needs to be adjusted first and focus on that as you perform final adjustment below.
 You may need to stop and readjust other parts of the system during this procedure.
 Any problems with the brake or door clutch clearances will become apparent here.
-Correct these problem as they come up before continuing with this adjustment.
+Correct all problem as they come up before continuing with this adjustment.

-NOTE: to place car calls from the machine room, jump from IO-6 Call GND post, located on the top right corner of the board, to the car call field terminals on the I/O-6 board.
+NOTE: To place car calls from the machine room, jump from the IO-6 Call GND post, located on the top right corner of the board, to the car call field terminals on the I/O-6 board.
 TEST mode requires a constant car call input to run the car.
 Note that TEST also has a software noninterference timer (five to fifteen seconds) during which the system will not respond to a new call.